Clone() method in Java

 - If we want to create a deep copy of object X and place it in a new object Y then a new copy of any referenced objects fields are created and these references are placed in object Y. This means any changes made in referenced object fields in object X or Y will be reflected only in that object and not in the other.
 In the below example, we create a deep copy of the object.

 - A deep copy copies all fields and makes copies of dynamically allocated memory pointed to by the fields.
 A deep copy occurs when an object is copied along with the objects to which it refers.

 10 20 30 40 100 20 300 40

 In the above example, we can see that a new object for the Test class has been assigned to copy an object that will be returned to the clone method.
 Due to this t3 will obtain a deep copy of the object t1.
 So any changes made in ‘c’ object fields by t3, will not be reflected in t1.

 Advantages of clone method:

-- If we use assignment operator to assign an object reference to another reference variable then it will point to same address location of the old object and no new copy of the object will be created.
-Due to this any changes in reference variable will be reflected in original object.
+- If we use the assignment operator to assign an object reference to another reference variable then it will point to the same address location of the old object and no new copy of the object will be created.
+Due to this any changes in the reference variable will be reflected in the original object.

 This article is contributed by Ankit Agarwal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.